-Target to acquire Deliv’s same-day delivery tech in R&D-focused acquisition – TechCrunch
+Target to acquire same-day delivery tech from Deliv – TechCrunch

-Deliv had raised over $80 million in venture capital funding, according to Crunchbase.
+Deliv had raised more than $80 million in venture capital funding, according to Crunchbase.
 The acquisition price is said to be immaterial to Target, which isn’t issuing a press release or an 8-K filing to note.

 NBC News first reported the news about Target’s plans to acquire Deliv’s technology.